 One of the landmark events in the history of the little Picture House happened in 1989 when Leeds City Council stepped in to save it from closure.
 The Picture House is now owned by Leeds City Council as part of the Leeds Grand Theatre and Opera House Limited.
 This independent company within the council is dedicated to preserving, and securing the future of three of Leeds most historically and culturally significant venues, the Leeds Grand Theatre and Opera House, The City Varieties and the Hyde Park Picture House.
 The Board of Trustees, Leeds Grand Theatre and Opera House Ltd. The Leeds Grand Theatre and Opera House Ltd is a company limited by guarantee and a registered charity (charity no 500408).
 It is governed by its memorandum and articles of association.
-The Board of Trustees comprises five elected members of Leeds City Council, one of whom is Chair of the Board, and two independent trustees.
-Two further independent trustees are being recruited.
+The Board of Trustees comprises five elected members of Leeds City Council, one of whom is Chair of the Board, and four independent trustees.

 Councillor Lisa Mulherin is a Leeds City Council member.
 She has represented Ardsley and Robin Hood ward (in the new Morley & Outwood constituency) since 2004.
 In May 2010 Councillor Mulherin was appointed Deputy Executive Board Member for Leisure.
 Before becoming a busy mum Cllr Mulherin had worked for Wakefield MDC, Leeds Metropolitan University and managed the constituency office of Harold Best MP.
 Her private interests include membership of Epilepsy Action.